JoshuaKGoldberg/console-fail-test/docs/Development.md

 1. Find or file an issue tagged with [test framework support](https://github.com/RyzacInc/console-fail-test/issues?q=is%3Aissue+is%3Aopen+label%3A%22test+framework+support%22) and wait until it's marked as [accepting prs](https://github.com/RyzacInc/console-fail-test/labels/accepting%20prs)
 2. Add a new file under [`src/environments`](../src/environments) that exports a function matching `TestEnvironmentGetter`:
-    - If the environment doesn't seem to exist, return `undefined`
+    - If the environment isn't provided and doesn't seem to exist, return `undefined`
-    - If the environment does seem to exist, return an object with hooks to be called by [`cft.ts`](../src/cft.ts)
+    - If the environment is provided or does seem to exist, return an object with hooks to be called by [`cft.ts`](../src/cft.ts)
-3. Add that failer to `allTestEnvironments` in [`src/environments/allTestEnvironments.ts`](../src/environments/allTestEnvironments.ts)
+3. Add that getter to `testEnvironmentsByName` and `detectableTestEnvironmentGetters` in [`src/environments/selectTestEnvironment.ts`](../src/environments/selectTestEnvironment.ts)

 See [`src/environments/jest.ts`](../src/environments/jest.ts) as an example.